 How you can help your baby

-If the doctor thinks your baby has cow’s milk protein allergy, he or she might advise you to cut out all foods containing cow’s milk from your diet.
-It’s not easy to eliminate cow’s milk and dairy from your diet, but just think of the benefits breastmilk has on your baby.
-Since dairy foods are a major source of Calcium and Vitamin D in your diet, you might need to take supplements to make sure you and your baby get the nutrition you both need.
+If the doctor thinks your baby has cow’s milk protein allergy, they might advise you to cut out all foods containing cow’s milk from your diet.
+You could see their symptoms clear within six to eight days, though it may take a couple of weeks for your breastmilk to be completely clear of the proteins.
+Since dairy foods are a major source of Calcium and Vitamin D in your diet, you might need to take supplements to make sure you get the nutrition you need.

-If your baby has severe symptoms that include anaphylaxis (a severe allergic reaction that can be life-threatening) or growth failure, then your baby’s pediatrician may suggest a hypoallergenic formula, an amino acid formula that is for very special conditions.
-Remember, you can always pump your breastmilk to keep your milk supply up until your baby’s physician says it’s okay to begin breastfeeding again.
+If your baby has severe symptoms that include anaphylaxis (a severe allergic reaction that can be life-threatening) or growth failure, then your baby’s pediatrician may suggest an amino acid formula, which is a hypoallergenic formula for special conditions.
+You can always pump your breastmilk to keep your milk supply up until your baby’s physician says it’s okay to begin breastfeeding again.

 Reading food labels

-Read ingredient statements on food labels carefully.
+Read ingredient statements on food labels carefully to make sure you're avoiding all sources of it.
 Cow’s milk is a major food allergen that must be clearly labeled on any food packaged in the U.S. if it’s an ingredient.

 Cow's milk can hide in unexpected places.
 Get help finding it.

-If your baby definitely has a cow’s milk protein allergy and you’ve done your best to cut out all milk and dairy from your diet, but he still has symptoms, visit a dietitian.
+If your baby definitely has a cow’s milk protein allergy and you’ve done your best to cut out all milk and dairy from your diet, but they still have symptoms, visit a dietitian.
 It may be helpful to keep a food diary for a few days, so the dietitian can help uncover hidden sources of cow’s milk.